-This information was collected in September 2016.
+This information was collected in September 2017.

 Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
 Percent of Students Lacking Own Assigned Copy Reading/Language Arts English language arts textbooks, Houghton Mifflin Harcourt-Collections, were adopted in 2014-15.
 There is one textbook available per student.
 Yes 0 Mathematics Mathematics textbooks, by Carnegie Learning, were adopted in 2014-15.
 Course appropriate, standards- aligned instructional materials have been selected for each mathematics course.
 There is one textbook available per student.
 Yes 0 Science Science textbooks were adopted in 2006-07.
 Science textbooks that support Advanced Placement courses are adopted as needed, the most recent adoption occurring in 2015-16.
 There is one textbook available per student.
 Yes 0 History-Social Science History/Social science textbooks were adopted in 2005-06.
 There is one textbook available per student.
-Yes 0

-Subject Textbooks and Instructional Materials/ Year of Adoption From Most Recent Adoption?
-Percent of Students Lacking Own Assigned Copy Foreign Language Foreign language textbooks are adopted as needed by course.
-Several courses adopted new textbooks in 2015-16, and supplemental books continue to be adopted each year.
-The oldest textbooks used by some courses were adopted in 2003-04.
+Yes 0 Foreign Language Foreign language textbooks are adopted as needed by course.
+Several courses adopted new textbooks in 2016-17, and supplemental books continue to be adopted each year.
 There is one textbook available per student.
-Yes 0 Health Health textbooks were adopted in 2004-05.
+Yes 0 Health Health textbooks were adopted in 2016-17.
 Students have access to classroom sets of textbooks.
 Yes 0 Visual and Performing Arts Visual and performing arts students have access to course appropriate textbooks and instructional materials.
+Yes 0

-Yes 0 Science Laboratory Equipment (grades 9-12) All science labs at Loara High School have the following equipment: tables with chemical-resistant tops, stools at lab tables, white boards/chalk boards for demonstrations, one complete set of glassware per classroom, linear measuring devices (meter sticks, 12"/6" rulers, etc.), course appropriate charts, hot plates, triple-beam and/or top-loading balances, thermometers, overhead projector, LCD projector, ELMO projector, VCR/DVD player, and laserdisc player.
+Subject Subject Textbooks and Instructional Materials/ Year of Adoption Science Laboratory Equipment (grades 9-12) All science labs at Loara High School have the following equipment: tables with chemical-resistant tops, stools at lab tables, white boards/chalk boards for demonstrations, one complete set of glassware per classroom, linear measuring devices (meter sticks, 12"/6" rulers, etc.), course appropriate charts, hot plates, triple-beam and/or top-loading balances, thermometers, overhead projector, LCD projector, ELMO projector, VCR/DVD player, and laserdisc player.
 Most labs have additional equipment appropriate for the courses being taught in the room.
 Yes 0